ProjetPP/PPP-QuestionParsing-Grammatical/Documentation/Review.md

 ## Hierarchy_analysis review

-? : currend choice is bad
+? : currend choice is very bad
-! : current choice is good
+! : current choice is very good

 What was the monetary value of the Nobel Peace Prize in 1989?
 What is the name of the managing director of Apricot Computer?